noobycoder247/python-flask-blog/README.md

 **Step 5.** For running the project run this command `python app.py`

-_Congratulations your blog is up and arunning_
+_Congratulations your blog is up and running_